brianknab/brianknab.github.io/_posts/2018-04-26-simple-linear-regression-ii.md

 We see generally different slopes across the two plots.
 That's not surprising.
 But consider: both plots are on the same scale, and the variation in the quadratic-loss-minimizing lines is (approximately) the same in both cases.
 This, despite the fact that the conditional mean of $$y$$ is a much more complicated function of $$x$$ in the former case than in the latter.

 I think that last _is_ surprising.
 More precisely, what I think is surprising about the above result is that the covariance matrix of $$\hat{\beta}$$ -- which expresses the amount of variation in our quadratic-loss-minimizing lines -- is independent of $$E(y \vert x)$$ considered as a function of $$x$$.
-Under every such function the expected variation in your quadratic-loss-minimizing lines is the same.
+Under every such function the expected variation in our quadratic-loss-minimizing lines is the same.

 That's enough for now; something that is also surprising is that there is still (a lot) more to say about drawing straight lines through a crop of data points.
 So, still more to come on this.